LyceanEM/LyceanEM-Python/docs/source/auto_examples/01_aperture_projection.rst

 LyceanEM uses a class named 'structures' to store and maniuplate joined 3D solids.
 Currently all that is implemented is the class itself, and methods to allow translation and rotation of the trianglemesh solids.
-A structure can be passed to the models to provide the environment to be considered as blockers. structures are created by calling the class, and passing it a list of the open3d trianglemesh structures to be added.
+A structure can be passed to the models to provide the environment to be considered as blockers. structures are created by calling the class, and passing it a list of the meshio trianglemesh structures to be added.

 ..
 GENERATED FROM PYTHON SOURCE LINES 75-79